MattYoon/reasoning-models-confidence/README.md

 # Reasoning Models Better Express Their Confidence

 ### Summary
-🙁 LLMs are often overconfident--even when they're wrong.
-They struggle to express their confidence accurately in their output.
+🙁 LLMs are often overconfident—even when they're wrong.
+So they struggle to express their confidence accurately in their output.

 🧐 What about *reasoning models?* Do their slow thinking process help them "know what they know"?

-❗️ We find that reasoning models can *dynamically* refine their confidence during CoT (figure below), which leads to superior confidence calibration.
+❗️ We find that reasoning models can dynamically adjust their confidence during CoT, unlike non-reasoning models, which leads to superior confidence calibration.

 <div align="center">
 <img src="figure1.png" alt="figure1" width="600"/>